Our World of Futures Studies as a Mosaic II (Futures Series 11)

 New publication in our Futures Series out now!

 Our World of Futures Studies as a Mosaic introduces approaches to futures studies and foresight from different parts of the globe, appreciating and learning from the different contexts.
-The book will be openly accessible on our website.
+The book is openly accessible on our website.

 In the same spirit of diversity, the nature and tone of the chapters and texts in this book is multifaceted.
 While acknowledging the histories of various regions in the field of futures studies and foresight, the book invites readers to think about the differences as sources of inspiration and sense-making – for what there is to learn from other corners of the world and other cultures and traditions.